uziahmd/giecos/README.md

 client ID and API key under **API Keys** and copy the webhook signing secret from the **Webhooks** section.
 Use these test credentials in your `.env` file when running locally.

+Set `ADMIN_EMAIL` to the address that should receive order paid notifications.
+Emails are sent via the Resend API using the `RESEND_*` credentials.

 ---